lourou/namestone-csv-importer/README.md

   - `avatar` → `avatar`
   - `profile_created` → `created`

-## API Key
+## Configuration

-Get your Namestone API key from your dashboard and use it as the third argument.
+Get your Namestone API key from your dashboard and set it in the `.env` file along with your domain.

 ## Error Handling